defencedigital/moduk-service-manual/src/send-your-feedback/index.md

 # Send your feedback

-You can send questions and suggestions to the Defence Service Manual team. {.govuk-body-l}
+Your feedback helps us improve the Defence Service Manual. {.govuk-body-l}

 ## Slack